 A CMS website is, therefore, dynamic & database driven.
 Pages and their content are stored in the database.
 When you request a page, the application processes and creates the page on the fly.
 Therefore, the information could be different each time.
 It depends on what information the user requested.

 Take for example the search feature on a website.
 The search results page would look different each time, depending on what information you are looking for.
-Similarly, comments, like, ratings, blog posts, pages are all examples or dynamic data that is created by the CMS application.
+Similarly, comments, likes, ratings, blog posts, pages are all examples of dynamic data that is created by the CMS application.
 The information displayed could be different for different users.

 Static websites on the other hand are flat pages.
 And the information stored in the pages do not change.
 They display exactly as they are stored for all users.
-These type of websites are also called HTML websites.
-The information is hard coded or written on the web page itself.
+These types of websites are also called HTML websites.
+The information is hardcoded or written on the web page itself.
 Which is then stored on the web server as it is.
 That is why it is called a flat file.